-No raptor mortalities were observed at the Belle River WP during 2018 post-construction mortality monitoring.
-Based on the information collected by NRSI during the monitoring period, the mortality rate was determined to be 0.00 raptors/turbine/year (0.00 provincially tracked raptors/turbine/year).
-This is below the MNRF threshold of 0.2 raptors/turbine/year (0.1 provincially tracked raptors/turbine/year).
+During 2020 post-construction mortality monitoring at the Belle River WP, no raptor mortalities were documented within the search radius of the subset of 12 turbines.
+Based on the information collected by NRSI during the monitoring period, the mortality rate was estimated to be 0.00 raptors/turbine/year (0.00 provincially tracked raptors/turbine/year).
+This is below the MNRF threshold of 0.20 raptors/turbine/year (0.1 provincially tracked raptors/turbine/year).
 By comparison, the average raptor mortality rate in Ontario is estimated at 0.3 ± 0.004 raptors/turbine/year (Bird Studies Canada Wind Energy Bird and Bat Monitoring Database, Summary Findings, November 2018).